Polariton-Enhanced Exciton Transport: Exciton Transport

 We can assume that the contribution of the cavity gradient in the relatively short distances shown is negligible.
-Therefore, due to symmetry, the polaritons with positive $k_\parallel$ on the negative side of the pump spot can be assumed to have the same distribution in space as the polaritons with negative $k_\parallel$ on the positive side of the pump spot.
-This is utilized in Figure \ref{fig:NvX}(b), which simply adds the two sides of the positive $k_\parallel$ distribution together at equal distances.
-This estimates the full polariton population integrated over both momentum directions.
+Therefore, due to symmetry, the particles with positive $k_\|$ on the negative side of the pump spot can be assumed to have the same distribution in space as the particles with negative $k_\|$ on the positive side of the pump spot.
+This is utilized in Figure \ref{fig:NvX}(b), which simply adds the two sides of the positive $k_\|$ distribution together at equal distances.
+This estimates the full population integrated over both momentum directions.

-Given the circular symmetry of the experiment, we can also assume that the polaritons and excitons move radially outward from the pump spot.
-This means that, for the slice of the $k_\parallel$ plane collected, only polaritons moving along a radial line parallel to that slice make a significant contribution to the measured population.
+Given the circular symmetry of the experiment, we can also assume that the polaritons and bottleneck excitons move radially outward from the pump spot.
+This means that, for the slice of the $k_\|$ plane collected, only particles moving along a radial line parallel to that slice make a significant contribution to the measured population.
 Therefore, the experiment can be simulated with a 1D spatial distribution.
-We used a Voigt profile to produce this approximate distribution (see the Supplementary Information for details and data for multiple pump powers and detunings).
-By integrating this distribution with bounds similar to those given by the real-space slit width (typically about 20\;$\mu$m), we were able to reconstruct the collected real-space integrated data.
+We used a Voigt profile to produce this approximate distribution:

+By integrating this distribution with bounds similar to those given by the real-space slit width (typically about 20~$\mu$m), we were able to reconstruct the collected real-space integrated data.

-This method returned a FWHM for the distribution of the bottleneck excitons of $36\pm1\;\mu$m at a pump power of $P_\mathrm{thres}/2$.
+This method returned a FWHM for the distribution of the bottleneck excitons of $36\pm1~\mu$m at a pump power of $P_\mathrm{th}/2$.
+It is also mostly unaffected by pump power below threshold.
 This is much larger than the diffusion lengths for bare excitons in quantum wells, which, as discussed above, are typically of the order of 1~$\mu$m.
 This result also indicates that the reservoir exciton population far from the excitation region is not negligible, contrary to the assumption in Ref.~\onlinecite{SunNatPhys2017}.
+See the Supplementary Information for details and data for additional pump powers and detunings.